-Data is collected through a telephone survey each May from interviews of approximately 3,500 randomly selected Missourians.
+Data is collected in the annual statewide telephone customer satisfaction survey.
 Customers are asked if they have biked or walked along a public road in the past two weeks.
 If the answer is yes they are asked additional questions about their experience.
 This is an annual measure updated each July.

 MoDOT has made a commitment to make progress in upgrading pedestrian facilities to meet the Americans with Disabilities Act access requirements.
 In addition, bicycle and pedestrian needs are to be considered on all projects and included where it is the right thing to do.

 The reported level of customer satisfaction has declined in every area of the survey this year.
 Pedestrian satisfaction with the safety of their routes fell 6.5 percent and bicyclists' satisfaction with safety fell 12.7 percent.
 Convenience and accessibility satisfaction fell 2.5 percent for pedestrians and 4.4 percent for bicyclists.
 Satisfaction with connectivity was down 2.0 percent for pedestrians and 4.5 percent for bicyclists.